NetwerkExamineringDigitalisering/NED-OOAPI/README.md

 ## Abstract

-A typical school uses a broad range of exam and testing tools..... bla bla babble.
+A typical school uses a broad range of exam and testing tools.
+The aim of this specification is to abstract these tools and focus on the messages that are interchanged between these tools.
+An over all example can be found in the folowing image.

 ![Main](doc/diagrams/ProgrammaOKE.png)